aslishah/topic-modeling-workshop/README.md

 ## Introduction

 This tutorial provides a very concise introduction to topic modeling.
-It is assumed that the user exhibits some familiarity with gneral concepts behind topic models.
-It might be profitable to consult the resources listed at the bottom of this document, in the section [Online tutorials](#online-tutorials).
+It is assumed that the user exhibits some familiarity with general concepts behind topic models.
+It might be profitable to consult the resources listed at the bottom of this document, in the section [**Online tutorials**](#online-tutorials).
 Also, the tutorial itself is supplemented by [this presentation](https://computationalstylistics.github.io/presentations/topic_modeling_intro/intro_to_topic_models.html), in which possible applications of topic modeling are discussed, and a few introductory remarks about the method itself are provided.

 The tutorial will cover basic functionalities of the [DARIAH topic explorer](https://dariah-de.github.io/TopicsExplorer/) software.
 As a dummy dataset, the Shakesperean canon will be used in the form of [raw text files](https://github.com/computationalstylistics/topic-modeling-workshop/tree/master/shakespeare_genre/corpus).
 In the second part, the same dataset will be used to train a topic model using the programming language R and the package [R mallet](https://cran.r-project.org/web/packages/mallet/index.html).